crptopool/mtp-firo-stratum/README.md

 This is a Firo MTP Reference Stratum

-This project has been developed and tested on [Node v10.17](https://nodejs.org/) and [Ubuntu 16.04](http://releases.ubuntu.com/16.04/)
+This project has been developed and tested on [Node v10.17](https://nodejs.org/) [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) and [Windows 10](https://www.microsoft.com/en-ca/software-download/windows10)

 ## Install ##